sukykaur/AzureGDPR/DWoverview.md

 This Azure Security and Compliance Blueprint provides guidance for how to deliver a Microsoft Azure data warehouse architecture that helps organizations identify and catalog personal data in systems, build more secure environments, and simplify management of GDPR compliance.
 This solution provides guidance on the deployment and configuration of Azure resources for a common reference architecture, demonstrating ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure.

-This reference architecture, associated control implementation guides, and threat models are intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
+This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
 Please note the following:
 - The architecture provides a baseline to help customers deploy workloads to Azure in a GDPR-compliant manner.
 - Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.